SNOWBOARDING

 - Momentum Induced Force

-- A force that is created when something tries to affect momentum (i.e. when something's velocity changes).
+- A force that is created when something tries to work against momentum (i.e. when something's velocity changes).

 - Unopposed Force